KwikKill/many-analysts-repro/README.md

 However, human oversight remains essential for validating statistical choices, ensuring ethical considerations, and contextualizing findings within the broader literature.

-**Critical Disclaimer**: The authors of this experiment lack advanced training in statistical analysis and cannot independently verify the correctness of the model selection, assumptions, diagnostics, or interpretations.
+**Critical Disclaimer**: As the authors of this experiment, we lack advanced training in statistical analysis and cannot independently verify the correctness of the model selection, assumptions, diagnostics, or interpretations.
 This analysis represents an exploration of LLM capabilities but should **not be considered peer-reviewed or validated**.
 Statistical experts should critically examine:
 - Model appropriateness for this data structure
 - Proper handling of clustering/repeated measures
 - Validity of diagnostics